bytefish/bytefish.de/blog/timerseries_databases_4_mapping_data.md

 WHERE end_date >= $1
 ```

-And the following query plots the position of the weather stations in Germany:
+And the following [R] script is used to plot the position of German weather stations:

 ```r
 # Copyright (c) Philipp Wagner.
 All rights reserved.